 Step 6: After a minimum of 72 h of operation determine which of the two conditions apply.

-Condition 1: The vaccine load has remained within the + 2 °C to + 8 °C range and (in combined appliances only) water- packs are fully frozen as defined in Step 5 of clause 5.10.1.
+Condition 1: The vaccine load has remained within the + 2 °C to + 8 °C range and (in combined appliances only) water- packs are fully frozen as defined in step 5 of clause 5.10.1.
 Conclude the testing.

-Condition 2: The vaccine load has not remained within the + 2 °C to + 8 °C range and/or (in combined appliances only) water-packs are not frozen as defined in Step 5 of 5.10.1.
+Condition 2: The vaccine load has not remained within the + 2 °C to + 8 °C range and/or (in combined appliances only) water-packs are not frozen as defined in step 5 of 5.10.1.
 Raise the temperature of the test chamber by 5 °C or to a maximum of + 10 °C and repeat steps 1 to 5 of 5.10.1.
 Halt the test cycle if the appliance fails at + 10 °C.

-Step 7: Report and graphically display the test chamber ambient temperatures, appliance temperatures and condition of water-packs through the entire test starting with Step 1 of 5.10.1 through the completion of Step 6 of 5.10.1.
+Step 7: Report and graphically display the test chamber ambient temperatures, appliance temperatures and condition of water-packs through the entire test starting with step 1 of 5.10.1 through the completion of step 6 of 5.10.1.
 If the appliance passes the testing report the minimum rated ambient temperature.

 5.10.2 Acceptance Criteria